SlimeVR/SlimeVR-Docs-Site/src/diy/components-guide.md

 There are multiple variants of the D1 Mini, some better than others.
 The main variants you should look at purchasing would be the CH340, V3.0, and V4.0.
 There are, however, variants you should avoid.
 These would be the FT232, and Pro variants.
 The FT232 variant may have USB connectivity issues due to fake FT232 chips, and the Pro variant has a design flaw with its antenna that necessitates having an external antenna.

+Note the DIY community heavily recommends the D1 mini CH340.

 ### IMU (Inertial Measurement Unit)

 SlimeVR uses several IMUs in order to determine your pose.
 There are a handful of options available which you can read about more on the [IMU Comparison page](imu-comparison.md).